 Down Payment from own Sources

-1.5 % of the Purchase Price as closing costs from own sources
+1.5 % of the Purchase Price as for closing costs from own sources

 A confirmed stable income source

-Credit from sources other that just store cards is one thing Mortgage Lenders look for Secured Master cards from Capital One or Secured Visa from Home Trust are the first building block to restoring credit.
+Credit from sources other than just store cards is one thing Mortgage Lenders look for Secured Master cards from Capital One or Secured Visa from Home Trust is the first building block to restoring credit.
 These should be followed up with a Loan or Line of Credit from a Bank Trust Company or Credit Union.